T-Mobile Home Internet Review 2024

 Yes, T-Mobile’s 5G internet plans have no data caps.

-At the moment, T-Mobile advertises download speeds ranging from 33 to 182 Mbps (megabits per second) and upload speeds between 6 and 23 Mbps.
+T-Mobile advertises download speeds ranging from 72 to 245 Mbps (megabits per second).